-Table 1.3.7 Minimum requirements for Close-up Survey at Special Survey of Chemical Tankers1) (2023) 1) Single Skin Chemical Tankers
+Table 1.3.7 Minimum requirements for Close-up Survey at Special Survey of Chemical Tankers 1) ((2023) 1) Single Skin Chemical Tankers

 Special Survey No. 1 Special Survey No. 2 Special Survey No. 3 Special Survey No. 4 and Subsequent 1.
-One web frame ring in a ballast wing tank (A) All web frame rings in a ballast wing tank or double bottom ballast tank (A) 1.
+One web frame ring in a ballast wing tank (A) 1.
+All web frame rings in a ballast wing tank or double bottom ballast tank (A) 1.
 All web frame rings in all ballast tanks (A) 1.
 All web frame rings in all ballast tanks (A) 2.
 One deck transverse in a cargo tank or on deck (B) 2.
 One deck transverse in each remaining ballast tank or on deck (B) 2.
-All web frame rings in a cargo wing tank (A) 2.
-All web frame rings in a cargo wing tank (A) 3.
+All web frame rings in a cargo wing tank (A) All web frame rings in a cargo wing tank (A) 3.
 One transverse bulkhead lower part in a ballast tank (D) 3.
 One deck transverse in a cargo wing tank or on deck (B) 4.
-One transverse bulkhead lower part in a cargo wing tank (D) 4.
-One deck transverse in two cargo centre tanks or on deck (B) One web frame ring in each remaining cargo tank (A) 3.
-One web frame ring in each remaining cargo tank (A) 5.
+One transverse bulkhead lower part in a cargo 4.
+One deck transverse in two cargo centre tanks or on deck (B) 3.
+One web frame ring in each remaining cargo tank (A) 3.
+One web frame ring in each remaining cargo tank (A) wing tank (D) 5.
 One transverse bulkhead lower part in a cargo 5.
-Both transverse bulk- head in a ballast wing tank (C) 4.
-All transverse bulk- heads in all cargo tanks (C) 4.
-All transverse bulk- heads in all cargo tanks (C) centre tank 2) (D) 6.
+Both transverse bulk- head in a ballast wing tank ([] C) All transverse bulk- heads in all cargo tanks (C) All transverse bulk- heads in all cargo tanks (C) centre tank 2) (D) 6.
 One transverse bulk- head lower part in each remaining ballast tank ( D) 5.
-All transverse bulk- heads in all ballast tanks (C) 5.
-All transverse bulk- heads in all ballast tanks (C) 7.
-One transverse bulk- head lower part in two cargo centre tanks 2) (D) 6.
-Additional transverse areas as "deemed necessary by the Society" 8.
-One transverse bulk- head lower part in a cargo wing tank (D)
+All transverse bulk- heads in all ballast tanks (C) All transverse bulk- heads in all ballast tanks (C) 7.
+One transverse bulk- head lower part in two cargo centre tanks 2) (D) Additional transverse areas as "deemed necessary by the Society" 8.
+One transverse bulk- head lower part in a cargo wing tank (D) (NOTES) an as follows and are illustr 6 of the Guidance: (2021) rated of the general drav ving for Close-up Survey (B) : Deck tra e transverse web frame ring nsverse including adjacent de se bulkbead complete includin eck structural members

-- 1) (A) to (D) mean as follows and are illustrated of the general drawing for Close-up Survey area in Annex 1-6 of the Guidance: (2021) - (A): Complete transverse web frame ring including adjacent structural members - (B): Deck transverse including adjacent deck structural members - (C): Transverse bulkhead complete including girder system and adjacent structural members - (D): Transverse bulkhead lower part including girder system and adjacent structural members - 2) Where no centre cargo tanks are fitted(as in the case of centre longitudinal bulkhead), transverse bulkheads in wing tanks are to be surveyed. - 3) The term "deemed necessary by the Society" means the cases as specified in Ch 1, 801.
+- (C) : Transverse bulkhead complete including girder system and adjacent structural members - (D) : Transverse bulkhead lower part including girder system and adjacent structural members - 2) Where no centre cargo tanks are fitted(as in the case of centre longitudinal bulkhead), transverse bulkheads in wing tanks are to be surveyed. - 3) The term "deemed necessary by the Society" means the cases as specified in Ch 1, 801.
 5 of the Guidance.

-Table 1.3.7 Minimum requirements for Close-up Survey at Special Survey of Chemical Tankers1) (continued) (2023) 2) Double Skin Chemical Tankers
+Table 1.3.7 Minimum requirements for Close-up Survey at Special Survey of Chemical Tankers 1) (continue 1) (2023) 2) Double Skin Chemical Tankers